Q&A #7 | How can I stop mindlessly picking up my phone?

 It can feel frustrating to still harbor this urge despite all your progress, but it’s altogether a normal part of the process.
 Today’s reader question gets at the core of how to combat this impulse and live with a bit more peace in those little lulls of your day.

-Before we dive in, a reminder that today’s essay is a paid subscriber exclusive.
 If you’d like to submit a question to be answered in a future installment, message me or submit a question on the chat.